FRRouting/frr/doc/user/babeld.rst

 .. clicmd:: babel max-rtt-penalty (0-65535)

    This specifies the maximum cost added to a neighbour because of RTT, i.e. when the RTT is higher or equal than rtt-max.
 The default is 150.
-Setting it, to 0 effectively disables the use of a RTT-based cost.
+Setting it to 0 effectively disables the use of a RTT-based cost.